 5. Are these the same penalties imposed by a criminal court?

-The penalties issued at an administrative per se hearing are separate from any penalties ordered by a criminal court case.
-Please see our article on the difference between the DMV administrative suspension and the court suspension.
+The license suspension penalty issued at an administrative per se hearing is separate from any penalties ordered by a criminal court case, which include:

 - fines,